 Overall, Regina can grow well in cold climates.
 They are a late-season cherry type that can produce large, dark red flesh and peel.
 Thanks to its sweet-and-tart taste, these fruits can offer you a strong hint of cherry essence in 1 bite.

-Plus, they are also good at rain-cracking resistance to have the firm, crunchy, and succulent texture, making them the most successful sweet cherry type in Germany.
+These firm and succulent cherries are also good at resisting rain-cracking, making them the most successful sweet cherry type in Germany.

 Origin: Germany (1998)